FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/Game theory.md

 The same can be said with imperfect information by imagining a game where two players play, then two other players play knowing the first two moves but not each other’s.
 ##### Subgames
-We define a subgame as a game that contains a certain node of the tree of the original game, together with all of its successors.
+We define a subgame as a game that contains a certain node of the tree of the original game, together with all of its successors.z
 ##### Subgame-perfect Nash Equilibrium (SPE)
 A Nash Equilibrium is Subgame-perfect if the strategies chosen give a NE in every subgame.
 It is provable that every finite extensive form game has a Subgame-perfect NE.
 For finite horizon games with perfect information, SPE is found with backwards induction.
 This can be extended to other types of games if we account for Credibility of Threats.